bonom/Evolutionary-F1-Race-Strategy/README.md

 ```bash
 python main.py --d
 ```
 - `--c <circuit>`: better if specified, otherwise the script will run the script for all the circuits available.
-The circuits available are in the folders in the Data folder
+The circuits available are the folders names in the Data folder
 ```bash
 python main.py --c Monza
 ```